The Hygiene Hypothesis: How Valid Is It?

 One example of the hygiene hypothesis comes from comparing the prevalence of allergies in the East and West German populations before and after unification.
 Before unification, East Germany had more children growing up on farms and in larger families than West Germany; the population also had much lower rates of allergies and asthma than West Germany.

-Other studies have also found an association between pet exposure and decreased risk of atopic dermatitis.
-However, the results may be less reliable since most studies did not control for the fact that children more likely to have allergies may have avoided having pets.
+Other studies have also found an association between pet early exposure and decreased risk of atopic dermatitis.

 What Can a Concerned Parent Do?